 - Lean Hogs up 1.52 – 2.25

 - Class III Milk dn 0.01 up 0.27

 Pre-Opening Market Broker Commentary

 Jerry Stowell, Country Futures, looks at what may impact the livestock futures today.
-Futures could be mixed as traders look at demand after the 4th of July.
+Livestock may see selling pressure given the risk off sentiment in the equities.

 Mike Zuzolo, Global Commodity Analytics, takes a look at the midday trade.
-Macro and micro market movers are in play at the midday.
+The grain complex moved into full risk off territory at the midday.

 John Payne, Daniel’s Ag Marketing, takes a closer look at today’s grain close.
 Grains sell off sharply, but Payne see’s opportunity ahead.